• Skip to primary navigation

 Rice flour is a staple ingredient in many Asian cuisines, and it's easy to see why.

-This versatile flour can be used for everything from thickening sauces to making delicate steamed buns.
+This flexible flour can be used for everything from thickening sauces to making delicate steamed buns.

 And contrary to popular belief, rice flour is actually quite easy to work with.